carminecoppola/Certamen-AI-Exercises/README.md

-# AIED
+# Certamen-AI-Exercises
-AIED uses LLMs to automatically generate and evaluate programming exercises, creating a closed-loop iterative learning system.
+Certamen-AI-Exercises uses LLMs to automatically generate and evaluate programming exercises, creating a closed-loop iterative learning system.
 The goal is to enhance automated learning frameworks and refine AI-based educational tools.

 ## Requirements